 Adults caring for disabled children

 An adult caring for a disabled child can get support through children's services.
-This is usually the best way to meet their needs, so they are not covered by this Act.
+This is usually the best way to meet their needs, as they are not covered by this Act.

 However, there is provision in the Act for an adult carer of a disabled child to ask for an assessment of their caring needs before the child reaches 18.